mikeqfu/pyhelpers/README.rst

     :alt: Zenodo - DOI
     :target: https://zenodo.org/badge/latestdoi/173177909

 PyHelpers is an open-source Python package designed as a lite toolkit for facilitating data (pre)processing.
-It offers a miscellaneous collection of handy utilities, which could assist us in performing many common data manipulation tasks, such as reading/writing of file-like objects, handling of various types of data (e.g. geographical data and textual data) and communication with relational databases (e.g. PostgreSQL).
+It offers a miscellaneous collection of handy utilities, which could assist us in performing many common data manipulation tasks, such as reading/writing of file-like objects, handling of various types of data (e.g. geographical data and textual data) and communication with relational databases (e.g. PostgreSQL and Microsoft SQL Server).

-Documentation
-#############

-The PyHelpers documentation (including detailed examples and a quick-start tutorial) is hosted on `ReadTheDocs <https://readthedocs.org/projects/pyhelpers/>`_: [`HTML <https://pyhelpers.readthedocs.io/en/latest/>`_] [`PDF <https://pyhelpers.readthedocs.io/_/downloads/en/latest/pdf/>`_].

 Installation
 ############